oatsoda/TeePee/NuGet.md

-# TeePee

-A fluent API to configure HttpClients for unit testing.
+TeePee is a fluent API to configure HttpClients for unit testing.

 ```
 var teePeeBuilder = new TeePeeBuilder();